wegfawefgawefg/pygame-butthole-edition/README.rst

 this project going, and basically made our life easier.
 Thanks!

-Many thank you's for people making documentation comments, and adding to the pygame.org wiki.
+Many thank you's for people making documentation comments, and adding to the pygame-butthole-edition.org wiki.

-Also many thanks for people creating games and putting them on the pygame.org website for others to learn from and enjoy.
+Also many thanks for people creating games and putting them on the pygame-butthole-edition.org website for others to learn from and enjoy.

-Lots of thanks to James Paige for hosting the pygame bugzilla.
+Lots of thanks to James Paige for hosting the pygame-butthole-edition bugzilla.

 Also a big thanks to Roger Dingledine and the crew at SEUL.ORG for our excellent hosting.